-I want to bring people closer to the work we do, to reveal the threads that connect us – our humanity, our fragility and our extraordinary abilities, putting the art form front and centre – celebrating the music and artists of opera,” said Mr Nolan.
+“There is an intimacy to both our re-brand and Season 2019.
+I want to bring people closer to the work we do, to reveal the threads that connect us.
+Our humanity, our fragility and our extraordinary abilities.
+Putting the artform front and centre – celebrating the music and artists of Opera,” said Mr Nolan.

-“There is a tangible thread of love, death and ritual woven through our season 2019 programming, from the beautiful story telling of A Flowering Tree, to the powerful female character that is Tosca, it is our aim that the new-look Opera Queensland and Season 2019 present this magnificent art form in a way that is relevant to today’s world.”
+“There is a tangible thread of love, death and ritual woven through our season 2019 programming, from the beautiful story telling of A Flowering Tree, to the powerful female character that is Tosca, it is our aim that the new-look Opera Queensland and Season 2019 present this magnificent art form in a way our audiences want to connect with in today’s world.”

-“Central to Opera Queensland and all that we produce is our audience; we can’t make our art or know its impact without them.
-It is my hope that audiences both new and current will join us for Season 2019 and experience all that we have to offer; celebrating the classics and looking to the future,” said Mr Nolan.
+“Central to Opera Queensland and all that we produce is our audience; we can’t make our art or know its impact without the presence of living, breathing warm blooded people.
+It is my hope that audiences both new and current will join us for Season 2019 and experience all that Opera Queensland has to offer; celebrating the classics and looking to the future,” said Mr Nolan.

 Minister for the Arts Leeanne Enoch said Opera Queensland’s program had state wide reach.